Frequently Asked Questions about Vehicle Transport

 Some car transport companies will permit personal belongings of up to 70kg but all cargo must be secured, below the window level, and in the rear or trunk of the car.
 There should be nothing behind the driver’s seat.

-We recommend you confirm with your car transport company at time of booking to be sure.
+At this stage, we’re unable to provide quotes that accommodate personal belongings and recommend you confirm with your car transport company at time of booking to be sure.

 At delivery, please inspect your vehicle with the driver to see if any damage occurred during transport.